 “I demonstrate my own thinking process through image, painting, and drawing.
 My themes come from the connections made by the immediate impression made between people, their environment, memories, and dreams.
 I collapse them into one single moment which can be rendered as a painterly still image or dissected and presented as a lively visual flow of drawings and texts on large sheets of paper.

 All the works presented in the SCPS Gallery at Pratt Manhattan, were completed during the past year.
 The thematic subjects were inspired by the people and the city, that I became lucky to engage with as a total novice in NYC.
 I would especially single out the New York subway in this context, where I spend about 3 hours daily.”

-Gertman’s exhibition entitled: Like Nobody Watches will be at the SCPS Gallery in the Pratt Manhattan Center, September 10-November 4.
+Gertman’s exhibition entitled: Like Nobody Watches was on view at the SCPS Gallery in the Pratt Manhattan Center.

 Carlos Ibarra is an actor, writer, director and producer.
 As an actor, he has appeared in various features, commercials, short films, regional and off broadway productions including Netflix’s upcoming show “The Good Cop,” Sony’s “Rough Night” and TBS’s “Adam Ruins Everything.”

 In 2012, he founded 4 & 1 Siblings Productions and produced the award winning short, “Botes al Amanecer.”
 His feature script, “Corredor,” was a 2nd Round Qualifier at 2014’s Sundance Institute Writer's Lab and a NALIP Media Market Finalist.
 In 2016, the script was nominated for a Best Script and Best Original Idea award at the Oaxaca Film Festival.